AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 `kubectl get pods -n training-lab -o wide`

-Note there are 4 running because there is 1 server and 3 worker nodes, so 1 fluentd pod for each..
+Note there are 4 running because there is 1 server and 3 worker nodes, so 1 fluentd pod for each.
 When we ran a Deployment or StatefulSet, we had to manually scale or update the manifest to change the number of pods.
 Let's deploy a new K3d worker node and see what happens.

 Add another K3d worker node:

 `k3d node create lab-cluster-agent-3 --cluster lab-cluster`

-Check pods:
+It will take a moment to add the agent and create the associated pod.
+Let's `watch` the pod being created:

-`kubectl get pods -n training-lab -o wide`
+`watch kubectl get pods -n training-lab -o wide`

 Note that there are now 5 pods.
 Kubernetes automatically scaled the DaemonSet and deployed a fluentd pod on the new worker node.

+Press `Ctrl + C` to exit the `watch` command.
 ____

 ### Congrats!
 You have completed the Section 8 labs.
 You may now proceed with the rest of the course.